mhmdzaid/PostsApp/LoginFeature/LoginFeature.docc/LoginFeature.md

 LoginFeature is a modular SwiftUI component for user authentication.
 It encapsulates all login-related UI, state management, and networking logic, enabling easy integration and reuse across different parts of the application or in other projects.

+> **Note:** The LoginFeature currently uses a coupled dummy service for authentication, intended for learning and demonstration purposes.
+The service used is [https://dummyjson.com/docs/auth#auth-login](https://dummyjson.com/docs/auth#auth-login).
+In a production scenario, this service can be separated or replaced with another from the integrating app to enable real authentication and improve testability.

 ---

 ## Overview